 The Prosecution Proving Dishonesty and The Intention to Defraud

-The test for dishonesty is laid down in the case of Ghosh.
-There are two stages to this test.
-For someone to have acted dishonestly in law, the action must be regarded by everyday people as dishonest, and that person must know that it is viewed as such.
-So it's not enough for a fraudulent trading solicitor to say on behalf of his or her client that the client thought what he or she was doing was not dishonest if the client was aware that most people would consider it dishonest.
+The test for dishonesty is that the action must be regarded by everyday people as dishonest.
+So it's not enough for a fraudulent trading solicitor to say on behalf of his or her client that the client thought what he or she was doing was not dishonest.

 The Trading Itself ‘carrying on of the business'